Ozi-cheri/auto-sphere/README.md

  * Sign Up Page
     * Allows new users to create an account with secure validation before they could access the site.
+I performed series of tests and i asked some friends to do same to make sure the deployed site is functioning properly.

   ![signup](static/images/signup.png)